 To guarantee the duplex immortality of a soul, a mourner must say the Kaddish prayer for eleven months in the synagogue.
-As an agent on behalf of our father's soul, we are completing that process this week for the recitation of the Kaddish for our dad, who passed away last year.
+As an agent on behalf of my father's soul, I completed that process in 2013 for the recitation of the Kaddish for my dad, who passed away in 2012.

-We previously wrote in our book, God's Favorite Prayers, about the connection between the vertical immortality of the soul and the recitation of the mourner's Kaddish.
+I previously wrote in my book, God's Favorite Prayers, about the connection between the vertical immortality of the soul and the recitation of the mourner's Kaddish.

 But acting in the mode of the mystic archetype, the mourner advances to the next level of mystical prayer.
 She is not just addressing God with the outpourings of her personal anxiety and vexation, but imagining that she is standing aloft in heaven, representing the soul of her beloved departed, knocking on heaven’s door to seek entry for that spirit into a secure, eternal place close to the divine light and near the warmth of God.

-To present adequate answers to these questions we will need to write a book.
-For now let us advance the main thesis.
+To present adequate answers to these questions I will need to write a book.
+For now let me advance the main thesis.

 The Jewish soul achieves a horizontal immortality, going forward eternally through time into the future, by its membership in the people of Israel.
 One might think that the membership of the soul of the departed Jew after his death in the community of Israel is a certainty, a given, automatic, and nothing need be done further to solidify that.